Lady Don: History

 The eldest daughter of John Saunders, a London actor, Saunders was attracted to the stage at an early age, becoming popular on account of her beautiful singing voice.
-On 17 October 1857 she married, at Marylebone, Sir William Don, a widowed baronet of little means but outstanding personality, who made a living as an actor, so they often appeared together at the Theatre Royal, Newcastle, notably in Kenilworth, a burlesque of Scott's novel, in which she played Leicester and Sir William played Queen Elizabeth, to great effect, accentuated no doubt by his extraordinary height of 6 ft 7 in.
+On 17 October 1857 she married, at Marylebone, Sir William Don, a widowed baronet of little means but outstanding personality.
+He was a professional actor, and they often appeared together at the Theatre Royal, Newcastle, notably in Kenilworth, a burlesque of Scott's novel, in which she played Leicester and Sir William played Queen Elizabeth, to great effect, accentuated no doubt by his extraordinary height of 6 ft 7 in.